tozd/gitlab-config/testdata/projects.md

 > Moved to GitLab Premium in 13.9.

 Removes a push rule from a project.
-This is an idempotent method and can be called multiple times.
+This method is idempotent and can be called multiple times.
 Either the push rule is available or not.

 ```plaintext